Gd4pL4E/ProgrammingAssignment2/README.md

 ### About the files

-The codes for cacheSolve() and makeCacheMatrix can of course be found in cachemartix.R. the cachemean.R script was used as a template and to play around with, but is in no way part of this assignment.
+The codes for cacheSolve() and makeCacheMatrix can of course be found in cachemartix.R. the cachemean.R script was used as a template and to play around with, but is in no way part of this assignment. example.md includes a few lines of code which can be used to easily test the functions in cachematrix.R.
+Note that you first need to run the functions before you run this script. .gitignore includes some files R creates that I didn't want to push to github.

 Thanks for spending your time on grading my submission!
 ___